iVaR-eDoCeD/hacktober-leet-code/README.md

    * Ensure your code is correct and efficient.
    * Include comments explaining your code logic.
    * Mention the LeetCode problem number and a brief description in your code file.
+   * Make sure if the problem is already solved then you can try adding changes like writing it in a different language.
    ~~~

 ## Get Started